4th Foreign Infantry Regiment

 During World War I (1914-18), several battalions and mounted companies of the Foreign Legion criss-crossed Morocco to defend the already pacified territories.
 This task was difficult because the Moroccan rebels, armed by foreigners, were encouraged by the departure of a large number of French troops for the European theater.

-After the end of the terrible war, these battalions and mounted companies, exhausted by heavy fighting and a lack of men, became independent and continued the pacification of Morocco.
 Nevertheless, with a significant influx of foreign volunteers from Europe, which had been ravaged by the recent conflict, and in light of France’s upcoming geopolitical challenges, the suggestion was made to reorganize and expand the considerably reduced Foreign Legion.
-Therefore, between late 1920 and early 1921, the two original regiments from Algeria, fully exhausted by the needs of war, were reconstituted; at the same time, three new regiments were activated in Morocco and Tunisia.
+Therefore, between late 1920 and early 1921, the two original regiments from Algeria, seriously depleted by the needs of war, were reconstituted; at the same time, three new regiments were activated in Morocco and Tunisia.

 Creation of the 4th Foreign Regiment